hyperledger-labs/perun-proposals/design/004-IoT-Adoption-Watcher.md

 // StartWatching starts watching for adjudicator events for given a channel.
 //
 // Watcher will receive the newer off-chain states from the main component via
-// the StatesSub.
-It will notify the main component of the adjudicator events
+// the StatesSub and notify the main component of the adjudicator events via
-// via the AdjudicatorEventsPub. func (w *Watcher) StartWatching(ChannelID, StatesSub, AdjudicatorEventsPub) error {...}
+// the AdjudicatorEventsPub.
+func (w *Watcher) StartWatching(ChannelID, StatesSub, AdjudicatorEventsPub) error {...}

 // To stop watching for adjudicator events for given a channel.